-- 1. Entry with a non-nursing liberal education baccalaureate or higher degree from an accredited college or university.
+Entry with a non-nursing liberal education baccalaureate or higher degree from an accredited college or university.
 Such applicants must earn a minimum grade of C in the required prerequisite courses in human anatomy, human physiology, lifespan development, microbiology/bacteriology, nutrition, and statistics.
-Courses in human anatomy, human physiology, and microbiology/bacteriology must have been taken within five years of the application date. - 2.
-Entry with an associate degree in nursing or a diploma from an ACEN-accredited nursing school with 78 semester or 120 quarter hours of transferable credit (see Prerequisite Courses below).
-Note: Admission with an A.S.N., A.D.N., or hospital diploma is suspended effective Fall 2021.
+Courses in human anatomy, human physiology, and microbiology/bacteriology must have been taken within five years of the application date.